Some Fun Facts About The Beginnings Of Orthodontic Care

 The Next Phase

-What we now think of as “braces” go back as far as 1728—but of course, the technologies and techniques are far more advanced.
+What we now think of as “braces” go back as far as 1728—but of course, the technologies and techniques are far more advanced now compared to back then.
 At that time, French Dentist Pierre Fauchard published his book called “The Surgeon Dentist” which contained a chapter on ways to straighten teeth.
 Pierre Fauchard was given the designation of having invented the first modern braces by using pieces of thread to connect flat metal strips placed inside people’s mouths.

 The Modern Orthodontic Bracket

 From those early days and into the 1970’s, many advancements have been made in traditional orthodontic care.
-Your health and comfort are always a great concern to us here at Orthodontics Limited, and we are constantly improving the care we provide.
-Drs.
-Gemmi and Middleberg make it their goal to be continually improving and updating what we do with the latest and best orthodontic options so that our patients are always satisfied with great results and care.
+Your health and comfort are always a great concern to us, and we are constantly improving the care we provide.
+Our doctors’ goal is to be continually improving and updating what we do with the latest and best orthodontic options so that our patients are always satisfied with great results and care.

-If you are considering orthodontics, contact us today to find out more about the options Orthodontics Limited can offer you.
+If you are considering orthodontic care, do not hesitate to contact us today to find out more about the orthodontic services we can offer you.
 If you are already one of our patients, perhaps you have a family member or friend who is considering orthodontic treatment.
 Thanks in advance for your kind referrals.